yoursenpai69/dl-exp3/README.md

 ### New Sample Data Prediction

-Include your sample input and output for you hand written images.
+Include your sample input and output for your hand written images.

 ## RESULT